College Profile

 First Year, Transfer, and Graduate Students

-Class of 2015 Average GPA – 3.2 (87%), SAT range – 1180 – 1240.
-A TOEFL score of at least 80 or an IELTS score that meets or exceeds 6.5 is required for admission to Baruch College.
+Class of 2024 Average GPA – 3.2 (88%), SAT is optional.
+A TOEFL score of at least 80, an IELTS score that meets or exceeds 6.5, or Duolingo score of 105 is required for admission to Baruch College.
 Transfer students must demonstrate math and English composition proficiency, by successful completing college level classes with grades of C or better.

 Fore more undergraduate information, click here.